denisfouchard/denisfouchard/README.md

 Former intern at [Inria Paris Saclay](https://www.inria.fr/en/inria-saclay-centre), working on machine learning applied to brain fMRI.
 Former developper intern at Dassault Systèmes / Netvibes (Exalead), working on LLM driven Text-to-DB on SemanticGraphIndex.

+Currently doing a research project at Télécom Paris on Knowledge graphs entity typing with GNNs and LLMs.

 I am a proud macOS user but I like GNU/Linux as well ;)

 You can reach me by mail at `denis[ᴅᴏᴛ]fouchard[ᴀᴛ]telecom-paris[ᴅᴏᴛ]fr`